AgTech tool, innovating grassland management in Latin America

 Results

-*A regional platform of three countries in the Latin American and Caribbean region was formed to improve self-sufficiency and sustainability on family livestock and dairy farms.
+A regional platform was formed, comprising three LAC countries, with the objective of improving self-sufficiency and sustainability on family livestock and dairy farms.

-*A pastoral network is formed between the three countries that make up the network, for the continuous exchange of experiences between technicians (facilitators) and researchers.
+A pastoral network was established among the participating countries, promoting the continuous exchange of experiences among technicians (facilitators) and researchers.

-* A prototype AgTech solution is developed, a web tool that seeks to increase the levels of forage produced (30%) for consumption or production of reserves.
+A prototype AgTech solution was developed and validated, a web-based tool designed to increase the levels of forage produced, for direct consumption or for the production of reserves.

 Researchers and technicians involved